 The return leg will be played at one of world football’s most legendary stadiums: Anfield.
 Inaugurated in 1884, it became the Reds' home in 1892, having previously hosted Everton’s games.
 The stadium has a capacity for 54,074 spectators.
 It will be the fourth time we play at Anfield.
 The first match took place in the 2008/09 Champions League group stage and we earned a 1-1 draw.
 We then won 2-1 in a pre-season friendly in summer 2009, and lost the return leg of the 2009/10 Europa League semi-finals.
 Despite that last 2-1 defeat, Diego Forlán’s extra-time goal sent us to the final, which we went on to win in Hamburg against Fulham FC.

-Five footballers have played for both Atleti and Liverpool in the last few years: Luis García, Maxi Rodríguez, Javier Manquillo, Emiliano Insúa and Fernando Torres.
-The latter became a fan favourite at both clubs and is currently the Reds’ fifth top scorer with 65 strikes.
+Six footballers have played for both Atleti and Liverpool in the last few years: Luis García, Maxi Rodríguez, Javier Manquillo, Sinama-Pongolle, Emiliano Insúa and Fernando Torres.
+The latter became a fan favourite at both clubs and is currently the Reds’ sixth top scorer in the Premier League era with 65 strikes.

 Liverpool’s current squad is: